MotionSpell/substance-signals/doc/README.md

 ADD DOXYGEN

 When developping modules, you should not take care of concurrency (threads or mutex).
 Signals takes care of the hard part for you.
 However this is tweakable.
-About parallelism, take care that modules may execute blocking calls when trying to get an output buffer (depends on your allocator policy).
+About parallelism, take care that modules may execute blocking calls when trying to get an output buffer (this depends on your allocator policy).
 This may lead to deadlock if you run on a thread-pool with not enough threads.
-This may be solved in different ways: 1) one thread per module (```#define EXECUTOR EXECUTOR_ASYNC_THREAD``` in modules/utils/pipeline.cpp) 2) more permissive allocator 3) blocking calls returns cooperatively to the scheduler, see #14.
+This may be solved in different ways:
+  - one thread per module (```#define EXECUTOR EXECUTOR_ASYNC_THREAD``` in modules/utils/pipeline.cpp)
+  - more permissive allocator
+  - blocking calls returns cooperatively to the scheduler, see #14.

 Use the Pipeline namespace.